33rd GST council meeting updates: GST on under-construction and affordable housing slashed to 5% and 1%

 - While GST, on the affordable housing properties, would be 1% without ITC.

-What is the effective date of the GST rate cut on housing properties?
+Effective date of the GST rate cut on housing properties

 The decided GST rates on real estate sector would be effective from 1st April 2019.